Studio 54: New Yorker Theatre

-Use as studio
+Broadcast studio

 The Bowery Savings Bank again owned the New Yorker Theatre by late 1940, and the bank's real-estate agent Joseph O'Gara was looking to lease the venue.
 That October, RCA Manufacturing signed a one-year lease for the theater, exhibiting television projectors there.
 RCA subsidiary NBC installed a 9 by 12 ft television screen by the end of 1940.
 Early the following year, NBC installed a 15 by 20 ft projection screen on the stage, spending $25,000 to $30,000 on the project.
 The first public exhibition of the theater's screen was in May 1941, when over a thousand audience members watched a live broadcast of a boxing match between Billy Soose and Ken Overlin at Madison Square Garden.
 In September 1941, the Top Dollar Theatre company unsuccessfully tried to lease the venue from the Bowery Savings Bank.
 The New Yorker Theatre then briefly hosted the children's play The Adventures of Marco Polo at the end of that December.

 CBS Studio 52

 The Columbia Broadcasting System (CBS) leased the New Yorker Theatre in August 1942 for use as a radio soundstage.
-For three decades, the theater operated as a radio and television studio.
-Originally, the theater was known as Radio Playhouse No. 4 or Theater No. 4.
-The onetime New Yorker Theatre was converted for television in 1949, and it became CBS-TV Studio 52.
+The theater operated as a radio and television studio for three decades, known as Radio Playhouse No. 4 or Theater No. 4., then converted for television in 1949, becoming CBS-TV Studio 52.
 Shielded television cameras had to be developed due to strong magnetic interference from equipment at a neighboring power substation for the New York City Subway system.
 The studio was one of seven that CBS operated in New York City.
 At that time, several Broadway theaters had been converted to TV studios due to a lack of studio space in the city.

-Likely the first television show to be produced at Studio 52, was The 54th Street Revue, which premiered in May 1949.
+Likely the first television show to be produced at Studio 52 was The 54th Street Revue, which premiered in May 1949.
 Another early show produced at Studio 52 was The Fred Waring Show in 1950.
 Studio 52 and the neighboring Studio 50 (now the Ed Sullivan Theater) were among CBS's busiest stages by the early 1960s.
 The theater hosted such shows as What's My Line?, The $64,000 Question, Video Village, Password, To Tell the Truth, Beat the Clock, The Jack Benny Show, I've Got a Secret, Ted Mack and the Original Amateur Hour, and Captain Kangaroo.
 Studio 52 was used to tape many of the CBS shows that involved panel discussions.
 Members of the public could also buy tickets to view these tapings.
 The New York Times said in 1965 that many of the regular audience members were older women.
 The soap opera Love of Life was produced at Studio 52 until 1975 and was the last show to be taped there.
 CBS moved most of its broadcast operations out of Studio 52 in 1976 and placed the theater up for sale.